MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 ### Notable Bugfixes and Changes

 - Pinch detection made smoother.
-It is now harder to accidentally drop the pinch gesture. [#9576](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9576)
+It's now harder to accidentally drop the pinch gesture. [#9576](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9576)
 - Objects with the Object Manipulator component now consistently maintain velocity on release when the flag is set. [#9733](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9733)
 - Back-strafing now checks for a floor, helping prevent situations where the camera can clip into the environment or where the user is left hovering over empty space.[#9697](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9697)
 - `IsNearObject` is now a virtual property, allowing more flexibility when extending the sphere or poke pointer. [#9803](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9803)
 - Buttons now display the proper keyword when showing the available speech command. [#9824](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9824)
-- Oculus Controllers now uses it's own standalone visualizer, preventing the MRTK visualization from clashing with the Oculus Integration Package's visualization. [#9589](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9589)
+- Oculus Controllers now use their own standalone visualizer, preventing the MRTK visualization from clashing with the Oculus Integration Package's visualization. [#9589](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9589)
 - Keyboard related scripts have been changed to align with the behavior in latest Unity versions (2019.4.25+ & 2020.3.2+).
-As of the release there is still an auto-completion bug and a TMP Input Field bug (both are external to MRTK) impacting HoloLens.
-For more information please see [#9056](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9056) and [#9724](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9724).
+As of the release, there's still an auto-completion bug and a TMP Input Field bug (both are external to MRTK) impacting HoloLens.
+For more information, see [#9056](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9056) and [#9724](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9724).
 - Improved the performance of Scrolling Object Collection.
 Also fixed an issue causing `GameObject` within the collection to lose material when duplicated. [#9813](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9813), [#9718](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9718)
 - In the Scene Understanding demo script, added the `GetSceneObjectsOfType` function to retrieve all observed scene object of a certain kind. [#9524](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9524), [#9744](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9744)
 - In command line build tool, only scenes specified by the `sceneList` or `sceneListFile` flags (when any flag is present) will be included in the build. [#9695](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9695)
-- In build tool, there is a new option to specify a path to `nuget.exe` and use that to perform package restore instead of using `msbuild` (the default option). [#9556](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9556)
+- In build tool, there's a new option to specify a path to `nuget.exe` and use that to perform package restore instead of using `msbuild` (the default option). [#9556](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9556)
 - Fixed issue where using Windows XR Plugin could result in stale hand joints and doubled hand meshes. [#9890](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9890)
 - Fixed issue where using Windows XR Plugin's automatic remoting feature led to missing input and interactions. [#9868](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9868)
 - Fixed issue where the `BuildDeployWindow` would try to query an invalid reg key for the Windows SDK path. [#9664](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9664)